uzzielperez/uzzielperez.github.io/_posts/2020-02-17-Mais-je-veux-etre-ton-ami.md

 ---

 ## Disclaimer
 This is my "first" short story in French.
 I wrote this way back in December (21) but haven't finished the French version until today.
-I'll be getting a lot of help from translators and I don't super care about any potential readers who are good in french.
+It only took me less than an hour to finish because I got a lot of help from translators.
+I just want to be more familiar with new words.
+I don't super care about any potential readers who are good in french.
 I'm just writing this for myself to think in French.
 My short stories are based on little nice or "profound-for-me" things I've observed from people and my travels.
 These are from my memory, which can sometimes be fuzzy so I will have to insert some details that might not be super accurate.
 But do feel free to email me for comments and suggestions.
 I changed the kid's name for privacy.

 ## English Version